-- 3.11 The EM&A data was compared with the EIA predictions and summarized in Annex I. - 3.12 The 1-hour and 24-hour average TSP concentration in the reporting period were well below the prediction in the approved Environmental Impact Assessment (EIA) Report and no Action/Limit Level exceedance was recorded. - 3.13 Mitigated construction noise levels at M9 were not predicted in EIA Report.
-The noise monitoring results in the reporting period at M3 and M4 were not within the range of predicted mitigated construction noise levels in the EIA except the monitoring results at M3 in February 2014.
-The noise data at M3 and M4 exceeds the prediction of mitigated scenario in EIA report but did not exceed the baseline level. - 3.14 The discrepancy between the EM&A data and EIA predictions is considered due to road traffic noise from Prince Edward Road East which is the major noise source during the monitoring.
+- 3.10 The EM&A data was compared with the EIA predictions and summarized in Annex I. - 3.11 The 1-hour and 24-hour average TSP concentration in the reporting period were well below and within the prediction in the approved Environmental Impact Assessment (EIA) Report and no Action/Limit Level exceedance was recorded. - 3.12 Mitigated construction noise levels at M9 were not predicted in EIA Report.
+The noise monitoring results in November 2014 at M3 and M4 were within the range of predicted mitigated construction noise levels in the EIA.
+For December 2014, the noise monitoring results at M3 and M4 were not within the range of predicted mitigated construction noise levels in the EIA.
+The noise monitoring results in January 2015 at M4 were not within the range of predicted mitigated construction noise levels The noise data at M3 and M4 exceeds the prediction of mitigated scenario in EIA report but did not exceed the baseline level. - 3.13 The discrepancy between the EM&A data and EIA predictions is considered due to road traffic noise from Prince Edward Road East which is the major noise source during the monitoring.